 Provide fast response times

-According to the Zendesk Customer Experience Trends Report, long wait times are among the most frustrating aspects of bad customer service.
-Business Messages allows agents to deliver speedier service, reducing hold times.
-In fact, television and satellite provider DISH saw a reduction of more than 22 percent in average handle time using Google’s business chat features.
+Business Messages allows agents to deliver speedy service, reducing hold times.
+Television and satellite provider DISH saw a reduction of more than 22 percent in average handle time using Google’s business chat features.

-How?
-With Business Messages, customer service agents can resolve issues more quickly by juggling multiple asynchronous conversations at once.
-Companies can also set up AI-powered chatbots to send automatic responses 24/7 and resolve basic issues or answer common questions.
-This lessens the load on your customer service team and provides buyers with fast resolutions.
+Why?
+Because customer service agents can juggle multiple asynchronous conversations at once with Business Messages.
+Companies can also set up AI-powered chatbots with Business Messages to send automatic responses 24/7 and resolve basic issues or answer common questions.
+These features lessen the load on your customer service team and provide buyers with fast resolutions.

 If the bot is unable to give customers what they need, it can simply transfer them (and all the relevant context) to a live agent.
-A chatbot can also send estimated wait times, helping to set clear expectations for customers and allowing them to plan accordingly.
+A chatbot can also send estimated wait times, setting clear expectations for customers.

 Reach customers where they are